downingkeys/downingkeys/README.md

 Hey there 👋🏻

-My name is Tim Downing.
-I'm an entry level software engineer coming from the world of music.
+My name is **Tim Downing**.
+I'm an entry level Software Engineer coming from the world of music.

 ## Background